coreinteraction-spring2016-a2/lab/week-1-notes.md

 name | function
 ----- | ---------
 font-family | Determines what font the element uses.
-You can list multiply font family names, separated by commas.
+You can list multiple font family names, separated by commas.
 The first family in the list that's also installed on the user's computer will be used. font-size | Size of the font.
 The unit `px` here stands for pixels. color |  Color of the text.
 So far we've used named values for the color property.
 You can see a list of all named values [here](http://www.crockford.com/wrrrld/color.html).
 You can also specify color values in other ways, which we'll talk more about next week.
 There's some info [here](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) if you'd like to read ahead. background-color | Color of the element background.